-TechnipFMC (RemainCo)

-TechnipFMC will be a fully integrated technology and services provider, driving energy development across deepwater, conventional, and unconventional resources.

-The Company will continue to demonstrate leadership in integrated subsea project delivery and will focus on replicating this success through the development of integrated production models for the surface production market

-TechnipFMC is also poised to benefit from service opportunities resulting from the world's largest installed base of subsea production equipment, umbilicals, risers, and flowlines.

-Technip Energies (SpinCo)

-Technip Energies will be a leading engineering and construction provider, with a robust project delivery model, strong technical capabilities, and proven track record as demonstrated by the successful execution of some of the world's most iconic EPC projects.
+TechnipFMC (RemainCo) Technip Energies (SpinCo) TechnipFMC will be a fully integrated technology and services provider, driving energy development across deepwater, conventional, and unconventional resources.
+The Company will continue to demonstrate leadership in integrated subsea project delivery and will focus on replicating this success through the development of integrated production models for the surface production market.
+TechnipFMC is also poised to benefit from service opportunities resulting from the Technip Energies will be a leading engineering and construction provider, with a robust project delivery model, strong technical capabilities, and proven track record as demonstrated by the successful execution of some of the world's most iconic EPC projects.
 The new company will continue to leverage its industry-leading process technology portfolio, particularly in the areas of ethylene and hydrogen, while pursuing further opportunities to enhance and differentiate this portfolio.